aimee-liang/tetris/README.md

 # tetris
-Tetris game built for practice purposes.
-Thanks to FreeCodeCamp for the tutorial
+Tetris game built for practice and review purposes.
+Thanks to Ania Kubow and FreeCodeCamp for the tutorial